raftalks/ravel/README.md

 	}
 ```

+- Configure your database settings in the L4 app/config/database.php file
+- Open your terminal in the L4 App root directory and run `php composer.phar update` command
 - Add Ravel Service Provider to the app/config/app.php file under the array key "providers" as shown below

 ```php